cr-booker/Quick-pass/README.md

 3. We're Done!

-## Running Quick-Pass
+## Usage
-Quick-pass can generate passwords and passphrases.

-To generate a password with the default settings just type:
+Quick-pass is comprised of two sub-commands:
+#### password
+    usage: Quick-Pass password [-h] [-a] [-l LENGTH] [-m] [-q QUANTITY]

+    optional arguments:
+      -h, --help
+          show this help message and exit

+      -a, --alphanumeric
+          Turns off the use of special characters.

+      -l LENGTH, --length LENGTH
+          The desired number of characters to be used.
+(Default: 10).

+      -m, --mute
+          Disables warning message about password length and character usage.

+      -q QUANTITY, --quantity QUANTITY
+          The number of passwords to generate.
+(Default: 1)

-`quick-pass password`
+Entering in `quick-pass password`
-That will give you a single 10 character password.
+will give you a single 10 character password.
+something like **pyIsq*7}eb**

 Simple enough, yeah?
-Our options for password generation are as follows:

-- -l, --length
+#### passphrase
+    usage: Quick-Pass passphrase [-h]
+                                 [-c [all, first-letter, alt-word, alt-letter]]
+                                 [-l LENGTH] [-q QUANTITY] [-p PATH]
+                                 [-pad [PADDING]] [-pd PADDING_DEPTH]
+                                 [-s [! @ $ # % ? * : + - = . s]]
+                                 [-sd SEPERATOR_DEPTH]

+    optional arguments:
+      -h, --help
+          show this help message and exit

+      -c [all, first-letter, alt-word, alt-letter],
+      --capitalize [all, first-letter, alt-word, alt-letter]
+          Word casing pattern.
+(Default: None)

+      -l LENGTH, --length LENGTH
-    * The desired number of characters to be used.
+          The number of words for passphrase.
+(Default: 4)
-      (Defaults to 10)

-- -a, --alphanumeric
-    * disallows the use of special characters.
-      (Is set to False by Default.)

-- -q, --quantity
+      -q QUANTITY, --quantity QUANTITY
-    * The number of passwords to generate.
+                        The number of passphrases to generate.
+(Default: 1)
-      Defaults to 1)

-Now to create a passphrase we enter:
+      -p PATH, --path PATH  path to wordlist file.
+(Default: Current Dir)

+      -pad [PADDING], --padding [PADDING]
+                        Character to add at the beginning and end of passphrase.
+(Default: Random)

+      -pd PADDING_DEPTH, --padding-depth PADDING_DEPTH
+                        Number of characters for padding.
+(Default: 2)

+      -s [! @ $ # % ? * : + - = . s], --seperator [! @ $ # % ? * : + - = . s]
+                        Character to insert between words.
+(Default: Single Space)

+      -sd SEPERATOR_DEPTH, --seperator-depth SEPERATOR_DEPTH
+                        Number of characters for seperator.
+(Default: 1)

 `quick-pass passphrase`
-This will give you a 4 word password with no spaces
+This will give you a 4 word password seperated by a single space
-Our options for password generation are:

-- -l, --length
-    * The desired number of characters to be used.
-      (Defaults to 10)

-- -s, --spaces
-    * Include spaces in-between each word
-      (Defaults to False)

-- -q, --quantity
-    * The number of passwords to generate.
-      (Defaults to 1)

-- -p, --path
-    * The path to wordlist.txt file
-      (If you'd like to use your own instead
-       instead of the provided diceware list)
+like: **Honor sweet yams afterglow** which would make a decent band name.

 ## Password Tips
 I thought i'd just toss in some helpful password
-and security tips, because i like you so much
+and security tips, because i like you so much.

 - Password is not a good password.
   Adding 123 doesn't make it better, i promise.